jrduncan831/ai_environments_at_tacc/docs/ai_containers_tacc/Advanced Container Build with Pytorch.rst

 Selecting a CUDA docker image to build from
 Once you know which version of CUDA you need, you can find a docker image from `nvidia’s dockerhub page <https://hub.docker.com/r/nvidia/cuda>`_ that has the correct CUDA version.
 Their CUDA images come in three flavors, base, runtime, and development:

+#.
+Step 1. base : includes the CUDA runtime (cudart)
+#.
+Step 2. runtime : Builds on the base and includes the CUDA math libraries and nccl.
+A runtime image that also includes cuDNN is available.
+#.
+Step 3. devel : Builds on the runtime and includes headers, development tools for building CUDA images.
+These images are particularly useful for multi-stage builds

 The image tag syntax is:

 ::